• Published July 7, 2024

 Why Does Social Identity Matter?

 Social identities are powerful because they’re also often at the root of unequal power or privilege.
 As humans, we categorize ourselves and each other into groups along social identity lines.
 This categorization often lays the foundation for bias, stereotypes, prejudice, and favoritism.
-It also often serves as a catalyst for action (e.g., we may feel motivated to mobilize, organize, speak out, or demonstrate allyship based on social identities).
+It also often serves as a catalyst for action (e.g., we may feel motivated to mobilize, organize, and/or speak out on behalf of others to show allyship based on social identity).

 Understanding the nuances of social identity is critical for any people leader, because aspects of social identity affect how you lead and work with others.
-A social identity lens can help you spot situations when people don’t feel free to share their perspectives or are being unintentionally shut out, or when actions or decisions may be rooted in unconscious bias.
-It’s also foundational to any organizational-level efforts to take action on DEI in the workplace, build belonging at work, and foster a more inclusive culture.
+Approaching situations through a lens of social identity awareness can help you spot cases where people don’t feel enough psychological safety at work to share their perspectives freely, or when actions or decisions may be rooted in unconscious bias.

 4 Things to Know About Social Identity

-To understand how social identities can inform your equity, diversity, and inclusion efforts, it’s helpful to remember that social identity is:
+To understand how social identity can inform your leadership, it’s helpful to remember that social identities are:

 Infographic: 4 Things to Remember About Social Identity